 1. Recipients will need to provide proof of payment after the date of the class.
 This can be a receipt from the school, workshop, host guild, etc. with a listing of the class portion of the fee, or it can be a 2-sided copy of a cashed check with a listing of the class fee attached.
 This is so that the reimbursement committee can actually see what the price of the single class/workshop offering is minus any materials fees.

 2. Recipients will also be required to submit either a) a 250 word article plus photographs for the Guild newsletter describing their class experience or b) provide a Guild program about their area of reimbursement study.
+The newsletter article must be submitted to the RAAM Committee Chair as well as the Newsletter Chair.

 3. Reimbursement will occur after all requirements have been met, so it may be more advantageous to recommend the newsletter article because it will be quicker to fulfill than to wait for space to open up in the program schedule.
 Before a member takes a class, if they have any questions or concerns about these requirements, they should contact a Committee Member.